Ocean Ridge Ladies Club Champion

 What's so special about the

-be the number of years that Jeanne Maxon has earned the title of
+be the number of consecutive years that Jeanne Maxon earned the title of Ocean Ridge

-Ladies Club Champion.
+title again in 2010 and 2011 bringing her total to 12 Club Championship wins.
 Just try to find an LPGA professional who has

-won as many as ten tournaments in a row.
+won as many as ten consecutive tournaments at the same venue or 12 non-consecutive tournaments.

 Annika Sorenstam (2001 - 05 Mizuno Classic)